‘You might just regret that workout said – Goodness Guru’

 #fitspiration, #bikinibody and urghh macros are becoming hugely prevalent on social media, encouraging us to make sure we get to the gym at all costs, because after all, an hour in the gym is only 1% of your day right??

 Personal story here, IT IS POSSIBLE TO REGRET A WORKOUT!
 I have done so several times, but actually I had an experience more recently that inspired this post.
-Post my nutrition exam at CNM I was totally exhausted.
-I’d been preparing seriously for 3 weeks, training regularly but working extremely hard at my desk day in day out.
-To celebrate freedom, I went to one of my favourite restaurants, Franco Manca, with friends, which turned out to be a joyous evening of sourdough pizza with goats curd and watercress pesto, and glass after glass of red wine as we giggled and lost track of time.
+To celebrate freedom from a recent exam (2017), I went to one of my favourite restaurants, Franco Manca, with friends, which turned out to be a joyous evening of sourdough pizza with goats curd and watercress pesto, and glass after glass of red wine as we giggled and lost track of time.
 The next morning I awoke with a slightly fuzzy head, nothing too serious but it would have been well worth my while to enjoy a long lie in, perhaps read a few pages of my book and replenish my system with a delicious breakfast.
 But alas I had scheduled in a workout, so I hauled my fuzzy head, and equally fuzzy body to the gym.
 The result was catastrophic.
 My body was, in fairness, a little bit hungover, but mostly I was just totally exhausted from the exam, the adrenalin and the long days of revising.
-I totally regretted the workout; I could barely run and felt weak, so the whole thing was a total waste of time.
+I totally regretted the workout; I felt weak and ended up leaving, so the whole thing was a total waste of time.
 Even more seriously however, I was cross at myself for not listening to and respecting my body.